Originally published on February 6, 2020, this post has been updated for accuracy and relevancy.

 Q: Why is Lab Equipment Certification Necessary?

-Answer: Obviously, decontamination is a critical part of biosafety cabinet maintenance.
+Answer: Obviously, decontamination and sterilization is a critical part of biosafety cabinet maintenance.
 However, another equally crucial aspect is BSC certification.

-All biological safety cabinets are certified to meet NSF-49 F guidelines and manufacture specifications.
+All biological safety cabinets are certified to meet CDC safety and NSF-49 F guidelines and manufacture specifications.
 Our technicians follow strict standard operating procedures (SOPs), which remain in compliance with Federal and International Safety Guidelines.

 Once your equipment is certified, your lab will receive complete documentation for each unit.
 These documents officially confirm the results of the certification.
 When you have your cabinet certified, you’re receiving a guarantee that it’s doing its job and all lab personnel are safe.

-In any lab, safety should be the top priority.
-At S.E.P.S., all of our services are in place to provide labs with the resources necessary to keep them as safe as possible.
+In any workplace, safety must always remain the highest priority.
+At SEPS, all of our services are in place to provide labs with the resources they need to keep them as safe and eco-friendly as possible.
 If your lab uses a biosafety cabinet, decontamination and certification are indispensable services.